Current ASCH Working Groups

 ASCH working groups connect scholars with a specific shared interest (e.g., geographic area, period, sub-field, etc.) in the research and teaching of the history of Christianity for regular online meetings throughout the year, and in-person at the annual meeting.
 To learn more, read our Working Groups FAQ.

-We’re excited to announce several ASCH Working Groups for the 2022-23 Academic Year!
 To join one of these groups, please email the facilitator listed as the group contact below.

 British Nonconformity in the Long 18th Century (1689–1834)